ZhgChg.Li

 enable: true # enable

-slackBotTargetChannel: "" # Slack Bot Token, send slack message through Slack Bot. (recommended, first priority)
+slackBotTargetChannel: "" # Slack Bot Target Channel, send Slack message through Slack Bot. (recommended, first priority)

 After adjustments, save the .yml file following these steps: